kdgm/ri_cal/README.md

 ### Components and properties

-An iCalendar calendar comprises subcomponents like Events, Timezones and Todos.
-Each component may have properties, for example an event has a dtstart property which defines the time (and date) on which the event starts.
+An `iCalendar` calendar comprises subcomponents like `Events`, `Timezones` and `Todos`.
+Each component may have properties, for example an event has a `dtstart` property which defines the time (and date) on which the event starts.

-RiCal components will provide reasonable ruby objects as the values of these properties, and allow the properties to be set to ruby objects which are reasonable for the particular property.
-For example time properties like dtstart can be set to a ruby Time, DateTime or Date object, and will return a DateTime or Date object when queried.
+`RiCal` components will provide reasonable ruby objects as the values of these properties, and allow the properties to be set to ruby objects which are reasonable for the particular property.
+For example time properties like `dtstart` can be set to a ruby `Time`, `DateTime` or `Date` object, and will return a `DateTime` or `Date` object when queried.

-The methods for accessing the properties of each type of component are defined in a module with the same name as the component class in the RiCal::properties module.
-For example the property accessing methods for RiCal::Component::Event are defined in RiCal::Properties::Event
+The methods for accessing the properties of each type of component are defined in a module with the same name as the component class in the `RiCal::properties` module.
+For example the property accessing methods for `RiCal::Component::Event` are defined in `iCal::Properties::Event`

 ### Creating Calendars and Calendar Components

-RiCal provides a builder DSL for creating calendars and calendar components.
+`RiCal` provides a builder DSL for creating calendars and calendar components.
 An example

 ```ruby
 RiCal.Calendar do